YangdaXing/workingFile/README.md

 # workingFile
-This reposiry are used for Golang practice and algorithm practice
+This repository are used for Golang practice and algorithm practice